 I have to be honest – I didn’t know what to expect from Fethiye and Oludeniz.
 Sure, I had seen photos of paragliders soaring above the Blue Lagoon, but what else did the region had to offer?
 When we were putting together our 2 week Turkey itinerary, we decided that we needed some time by the ocean after time in the landlocked region of Cappadocia and ancient city of Ephesus.

 I had heard that Bodrum was a crowd-favorite and full of your typical resorts (and you know how I feel about crowds), so headed further south to explore Fethiye and Oludeniz away from the hordes of people.
-Wandering what to do in Fethiye?
+Wandering what to do in Fethiye and what places to visit in Fethiye?
 Read on for everything you need to know to discover Fethiye in 3 days!

 Where is Fethiye in Turkey?

 Fethiye was once known as the ancient city of “Telmessos”, one of the most important cities of the Lycian civilization.
 Telmessos was a culturally rich and flourishing city, and home to several monuments that still stand to this day.
-It is located in the Aegeon region in southwest Turkey, about 4 hours south from Izmir and 3 hours west from Antalya.
+It is located in the Aegeon region in southwest Turkey, about 4 hours south from Izmir and 3 hours west from Antalya by car.

 How to get to Fethiye